teoh5128/intel-sd-training/readme.md

 -debug_region* |  Controls what regions in the design debug capability (specified by -debug_access*) gets added. | </br>
 -debug_report<+debug.report> | Generates a debug.report file containing a list of where all the  debug capability added to the design came from. | </br>

-## Lab Topic -  4-bit Adder by using Full Adder
 <details><summary>  4-bit Adder by using Full Adder   </summary>

 ### Lab -  4-bit Adder by using Full Adder